SteelCompendium/data-gen/Abilities/Fury/Your Entrails Are Your Extrails!.md

 ---
 title: Your Entrails Are Your Extrails!
 (3 Rage)
-name: 'Your Entrails Are Your Extrails! '
+name: Your Entrails Are Your Extrails!
 type: abilities
 cost: 3 Rage
 subtype: fury